ayodejioju/byb_project/README.md

 # Hi there! 👋

-I'm Ayodeji Ojurongbe aka Ayo, a passionate [Your Profession/Title] from [Your Location].
+I'm Ayodeji Ojurongbe aka Ayo, a passionate Software Developer from London, UK.

 ## About Me

-I love building things, whether it's software, hardware, or just about anything!
+I love designing and building things, whether it's software, hardware, or just about anything!
 I'm constantly exploring new technologies and learning new skills to expand my knowledge and improve my craft.

 ## Hobbies

 - Coding (of course!)
+- Playing basketball
 - Hiking and exploring nature
 - Reading science fiction and fantasy novels
 - Playing video games